krezac/tesla-data-source/README.md

 * lapLabelsRecent: labels used to display lap details for recent lap
 * lapLabelsPrevious: labels used to display lap details for previous lap
 * chargingLabels: labels used to display charging details
+* forecastUseLaps: how many laps are used fo forecast total distance
+* forecastExcludeLaps": 1,

 ## Label formatting
 ```json